Intercultural Competence Badge

 1. If you are seeking the Intercultural Competence badge and are not currently a degree-seeking student, you will need to be admitted to GVSU first.
 The application for undergraduate non-degree seeking students can be found here.

 2. Once you are admitted as a non-degree-seeking student, you can register for the courses listed above.
-If you encounter difficulty registering, please contact the Liberal Studies Department.
+If you encounter difficulty registering, please contact IRIS: The Integrative, Religious, and Intercultural Studies Department.

 Do I have to take them all at once, or can I spread them out?